alonzi/2017-doathon/README.md

 # When and where is the next one?

-18-19 November 2017, somewhere in Charlottesville, Virginia.
+18-19 November 2017, at [OpenGrounds](https://opengrounds.virginia.edu/) in Charlottesville, Virginia.
 Details to follow.

 ## Our program